-Once a month, two veteran Listeners, Lisa Feix and Donna Duffey, facilitate a Listening Circle at the Thea Bowman Womens Center in Philadelphia.
-The circle provides a safe and nurturing space for this community of marginalized women to share their stories and acquire effective communication skills as they do.
+Once each month, two veteran Listeners, Lisa Feix and Donna Duffey, facilitate a Listening Circle at the Thea Bowman Womens Center in Philadelphia.
+The circle provides a safe and nurturing space for this community of marginalized women to share their stories, gain personal insight, and acquire effective reflection and communication skills as their lives unfold.

 JUST Listening Evansville

 Several years ago, JUST Listening Evansville animator and facilitator Maryann Joyce and Sharon Browning met at a conference.
 In the ensuing years, Maryann, a spiritual mentor and faith formation leader, pursued her dream of a Listening project in Evansville, Indiana.
 Her efforts lead to a successful listening workshop lead by Sharon for twenty five people in November 2016, and so, JUST Listening, Evansville was officially launched.
 Under Maryann´s inspired and enthusiastic leadership, JUST Listening, Evansville has a core group of six volunteers listening at two locations.

 The first site is the Jack Henry Gates Memorial Laundromat, a free laundromat that sits in one of the poorest neighborhoods in the city.
 Here, Listeners come in the spirit of equality and mutuality.
 Bringing their own laundry to wash, they engage in compassionate conversation with others who come to do laundry.